Minyst/ML_DL_Project/README.md

 # 🎓 Data Scientist Portfolio

-Welcome to my Data Analyst portfolio!
-Here you can find my projects, skills, and contributions to the field of data analysis.
+Welcome to my Data Scientist portfolio!
+Here you can find my projects, skills, and contributions to the field of data science.

 ---